 When you grow up in the south, chances are pretty good that Momma’s fried chicken made its way to your dinner table on a regular basis.
-If you miss the crispy, tender flavors of your youth, but you don’t miss all the greasy fat and calories, you’ll love our skinny Slow Cooker Fried Chicken recipe.
-This skinny recipe won’t wreck havoc on your waist size and tastes yummy at the same time.
-Best of all, since it is a slow cooker recipe, it is healthy AND convenient.
+If you miss the crispy, tender flavors of your youth, but you don’t miss all of the greasy fat and calories, you’ll love our Slow Cooker Fried Chicken recipe.
+This recipe won’t wreak havoc on your healthy eating plan and tastes yummy at the same time.
+Best of all, since it is a slow cooker recipe, it is easy and convenient.
 Try our fried chicken recipe for your next family dinner or bring it along to a summer picnic.

 Try Slow Cooker Fried Chicken with another southern favorite, Creamy Cabbage and Bok Choy Slaw!

 RECIPE SIGNUP: If you’re interested in receiving the newest and best Slow Cooker recipes via email from SkinnyMs., signup here: eNewsletter Signup.

 Minimum Crock Pot size: 6 quarts

 Yields: Servings 6 | Serving Size: 1/2 Chicken Breast Filet | Calories: 240 | Total Fat: 3 g | Saturated Fat: 0 g | Trans Fat: 0 g | Cholesterol: 37 mg | Sodium: 84 mg | Carbohydrates: 32 g | Dietary Fiber: 5 g | Sugars: 2 g | Protein: 21 g | SmartPoints: 6 |

 - 3 chicken breast filets, 1 lb.

 - 1 egg white

 - 3/4 cup whole wheat Panko Bread Crumbs

 - 1/4 teaspoon cumin